tarwn/lessthandot-hugo/blogs/content/posts/2014-05-13-t-sql-tuesday-52-an-interview-invitation.md

 <ul style="text-align: justify">
   <li>
     SSIS (of course).
 Although some people think of business intelligence just as creating some dashboards and reports, the data has to be there as well.
 A working knowledge of SSIS is always useful.
-I'd start with basic questions – what is the data flow and the control flow – and then work myself up to more advanced, broader questions, such as “how would you implement custom logging or restartability in your packages?”.
+I'd start with basic questions – what is the data flow and the control flow – and then work myself up to more advanced, broader questions, such as "how would you implement custom logging or restartability in your packages?".
   </li>
   <li>
     Data warehouses.
 Architectures and modelling, that kind of stuff.
 I don't expect everyone to recite the differences between Kimball, Inmon and data vaults, but I do expect that there is a basic knowledge about facts, dimensions, star schema versus snowflake and so on (except for very junior people).
 If a person seems to be well versed in architecting data warehouses, you could go deeper such as for example on the different types of slowly changing dimensions (mini dimensions, outriggers, that kind of stuff.
 It should provide good discussions) or how to index a data warehouse.